Approximating the Stationary Probability of a Single State in a Markov chain: Examples and Simulations

+In order to gain an understanding of the behavior of the algorithm as a function of the mixing properties of the Markov chain, we applied both the basic and bias corrected algorithms to estimate the first 50 states of the the M/M/1 Markov chain, and all states of the Magnet Markov chain, since these two chains are locally similar, yet have different global mixing properties.
+Figure \ref{figure:MM1_Magnet} plots both estimates $\hat{\pi}_i$ and $\tilde{\pi}_i$ as a function of the true stationary probability $\pi_i$ for both Markov chains.
+Since the stationary probabilities decay exponentially, the figures are plotted on a log-log scale.
+For the M/M/1 queue, we observe a similar pattern in Figure \ref{figure:MM1_estimate} as we did for PageRank, in which the states $i$ with $\pi_i > \Delta$ are approximated closely, and states $i$ such that $\pi_i \leq \Delta$ are thresholded, i.e. $\hat{\pi}_i \leq \Delta$.

-Figure \ref{figure:MagnetResultsA} shows the result for the Magnet Markov chain, which mixes very slowly.
-The algorithm overestimates the stationary probabilities by almost two times the true value.
+In constrast, Figure \ref{figure:Magnet_estimate} shows the result for the Magnet Markov chain, which mixes very slowly.
+The algorithm overestimates the stationary probabilities by almost two times the true value, which is depicted in the figure by the estimates being noticeably above the diagonal.
 This is due to the fact that the random samples have close to zero probability of sampling from the opposite half of the graph.
 Therefore the estimates are computed without being able to observe the opposite half of the graph.
 As the challenge is due to the poor mixing properties of the graph, both $\hat{\pi}_i$ and $\tilde{\pi}_i$ are poor estimates.
 In the figure, it is difficult to distinguish the two estimates because they are nearly the same and thus superimposed upon each other.
 We compute the fundamental matrix $Z$ for this Markov chain, and find that for most pairs $i,j \in \Sigma$, $|Z_{ij}|$ is on the order of $10^9$.

 Standard methods such as power iteration or MCMC will also perform poorly on this graph, as it would take an incredibly large amount of time for the random walk to fully mix across the middle border.
-The final outputs of both methods are very sensitive to the starting vector, since with high probability each random walk will stay on the half of the graph in which it was initialized.
+The final outputs of both power iteration and MCMC are very sensitive to the initial vector, since with high probability each random walk will stay on the half of the graph in which it was initialized.
 The estimates are neither guaranteed to be upper or lower bounds upon the true stationary probability.
+An advantage of our algorithm even in settings with badly mixing Markov chains, is that $\hat{\pi}_i$ is always guaranteed to be an upper bound for $\pi_i$ with high probability.